-In the USSR attempts to develop and systematize historical materialism were made for a longer time, of course.
+Of course, in the USSR the attempts to develop and systematize historical materialism were made for a longer time.
 But here historical materialism was dogmatized and developed within the frames that were set by small and devoid of real dialectics works by Joseph Stalin, for example, his article 'Dialectical and Historical Materialism' published in 1938 in Pravda newspaper (Stalin 2013).